CAR T-Cell Therapy: A Healthcare Professional's Guide - Adverse Events

-For an introductory review of tumor pathophysiology and CAR T-cell mechanism of action, see these related slideshows:
+For an introductory review of tumor pathophysiology and CAR T-cell mechanisms, see these related slideshows:

 Overview: Side Effects from CAR T-Cell Therapy

 CAR T-cell therapy is a potent cancer treatment used in patients with high tumor burden.
-A positive response to CAR T-cell therapy leads to difficult, but often reversible, side effects of CAR T. Release of cytokines brought on by the infusion of the CAR T-cell therapy, which shows a response to therapy, leads to many of these unique adverse reactions.
+A positive response to CAR T-cell therapy leads to difficult, but often reversible, side effects of CAR T. Ironically, release of the cytokines brought on by the infusion of the CAR T-cell therapy, which shows a response to therapy, leads to many of these unique adverse reactions.

 As studies continue in lymphomas, leukemias, and solid tumors, clinicians are learning how to manage these side effects, but fatalities have occurred.
 What are the expected adverse reactions to CAR T-cell therapy, and how are medical teams handling them?